Dental Public Health Activities: Descriptive Summaries

 In 2010, UCLA launched an Infant Oral Care Program (IOCP) at the Venice Family Clinic (VFC) Simms/Mann Health and Wellness Center.
-The IOCP provides care coordination that is culturally competent, sensitive to language and oral health literacy challenges and increases access to care and improves oral health outcomes through a disease prevention and management model with appropriate and cost-effective dental services targeted at typically underserved, low-income, minority children ages 0- 5 and their mothers/caregivers in a non-traditional setting.
-This innovative and unparalleled clinical model represents the future of oral health, early intervention and dental disease management, and sets a new standard of comprehensive, integrated, widely accessible and evidence-based dental care.
-The specific aim of the program is to simultaneously increase entry points of access and enlarge the number of trained on-dental providers to integrate perinatal and pediatric health care with oral health services to improve overall health outcomes.
-To strengthen the infrastructure of the dental delivery system, we have partnered with WIC, HS/EHS, and a Federally Qualified Health Center (FQHC) to provide basic dental services in a non-clinical setting.
+The IOCP provides care coordination that is culturally competent, sensitive to language and oral health literacy challenges and increases access to care and improves oral health outcomes through a disease prevention management model with appropriate and cost-effective dental services targeted at underserved, low-income, minority children ages 0- 5 and their caregivers in a non-traditional setting.
+This innovative and unparalleled Interprofessional (IPE) prevention model represents the future of oral health, early intervention and dental disease management, and sets a new standard of comprehensive, integrated, widely accessible and evidence-based dental care.
+The specific aim of the program is to simultaneously increase entry points of access and increase the number of trained dental and pediatric primary care providers (MDs, nurse practitioners, nurses…) to integrate perinatal and pediatric health care with oral health services to improve overall health outcomes.
+To strengthen the infrastructure of the medical & dental delivery system, we have partnered with WIC, HS/EHS, and a Federally Qualified Health Center (FQHC) to provide basic dental services in a non-clinical setting.
 FQHC dental clinics in close proximity would provide secondary (acute) dental care, and university or similar programs, supply specialized tertiary care treatment.

 Contact Person(s) for Inquiries: